youssefDardeerMousa/customer-and-transaction-data-exam/README.md

 ## Deployment

 The project is deployed using GitHub Pages.
-You can view the live application [here](https://YOUR_USERNAME.github.io/customer-transactions-dashboard).
+You can view the live application [here](https://youssefdardeermousa.github.io/customer-and-transaction-data-exam/).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details." > README.md

-git add README.md
-git commit -m "Add README.md"
-git push origin main